 The SaladShooter® met with such overwhelming success that its name quickly became a household word throughout the country and led to the successful introduction of a larger, more powerful model, the Professional SaladShooter® electric slicer/shredder in 1990.

 In 1994 the Presto tradition of innovation continued with the introduction of the PowerPop® microwave multi-popper.
 While microwave popcorn poppers had been on the market for years, they had a reputation for leaving unpopped kernels.
-This changed with the unique design of the PowerPop®.
-The exclusive combination of a reflector built into the base, and a special disposable popping cup enabled the PowerPop® to concentrate microwave energy so effectively that virtually every kernel popped.
+This changed with the special design of the PowerPop®.
+The exclusive combination of a reflector, built into the base, and a special disposable popping cup enabled the PowerPop® to concentrate microwave energy so effectively that virtually every kernel popped.

-In the summer of 2000, the company unveiled a revolutionary appliance for cooking one of America’s favorite foods.
+In the summer of 2000, the company unveiled a unique new appliance for cooking one of America’s favorite foods.
 The Pizzazz® pizza oven cooked fresh or frozen pizza in minutes with no preheating.
 Employing a rotating nonstick baking pan and adjustable top and bottom heating elements, consumers could cook their favorite pizza to order, with a crispier bottom crust or an extra bubbly top.
 This open-oven design made it easy to see when the pizza was cooked to perfection.

 The ProFry™ immersion element deep fryer was introduced for the 2002 holiday season.
-It was designed as a smaller version of the immersion element fryers used at fast food restaurants.
+It was designed as a smaller home version of the immersion element fryers used at fast food restaurants.
 This addition to the deep fryer line helped sustain National Presto’s reputation as the industry’s foremost deep fryer producer.

 In 2005, National Presto celebrated its 100th anniversary.
 It takes resilience and the willingness and desire to meet the demands of the consumer to weather more than a century.
 During its first 100 years, National Presto produced products in many categories—everything from pressure canners to deep fryers, griddles to food processors, corn poppers to skillets, heaters to humidifiers, steam irons to hair dryers, and even an outdoor grill and golf caddy.
 This milestone was also a testament to the lasting reputation National Presto held within the industry as a premier producer and marketer of pressure canners and cookers.